A multidisciplinary team dedicated to protecting children

 Mental Health Therapist

-When Dara was a kid, she wanted to help other children around the world… and join a circus.
+When Dara Kruman was a child, she wanted to help other children around the world… and join a circus.
 The circus never materialized, but she did become a social worker.
-Dara completed her master’s in social work with a concentration in children, youth, and families at Boston College.
-She interned doing community work in a family center in Boston and a community health center for children.
-After moving to Montgomery County, she has worked with several agencies, including Linkages to Learning, Worksource Montgomery, CCI community Health and Wellness in Silver Spring.
-She loves working as a part of a team to help support families in their recovery and believes in the importance of addressing systemic needs surrounding the family.
+Dara completed her Master of Social Work at Boston College, with a concentration in children, youth, and families.
+While in Boston, she did community work as an intern at a family center and a community health center for children.
+After moving to Montgomery County, MD, Dara worked with several agencies, including Linkages to Learning, WorkSource Montgomery, and CCI Health and Wellness Services in Silver Spring.
+She loves working as a part of a team to help support families during their recovery, focusing on addressing the systemic needs that affect them.

 Sara Kulow-Malavé, LCSW-C